this page last modified

 Childhood Cancer Statistics

-Current statistics for childhood cancer survival and incidence are listed by several organizations and in journal articles.
+Statistics for childhood cancer survival and incidence are listed by several organizations and in journal articles.

-NCI April 2010: Outcomes for Children and Adolescents With Cancer: Challenges for the Twenty-First Century.
+Article: Outcomes for Children and Adolescents With Cancer: Challenges for the Twenty-First Century.
 J Clin Oncol.
 2010 Apr 19.
 [Epub ahead of print] Abstract.
 SEER9 results.
 "Childhood cancer incidence rates increased significantly from 1975 through 2006, with increasing rates for acute lymphoblastic leukemia being most notable.
 Childhood cancer mortality rates declined by more than 50% between 1975 and 2006."

 Article: Childhood cancer survival: a report from the United Kingdom Childhood Cancer Study.
 Johnston WT, Lightfoot TJ, Simpson J, Roman E., Cancer Epidemiol.
 2010 Dec;34(6):659-66.
 Abstract.